Child pornography laws in the United States: Consequences of conviction under federal law

-Under federal law, finding of guilt on most child pornography related offenses carry severe consequences, such as mandatory minimum sentences of several years and registration as a sex offender.
+Under federal law, a finding of guilt of most child pornography-related offenses carries severe penalties, such as mandatory minimum sentences of several years and registration as a sex offender.

-A first time offender convicted of producing child pornography under Title 18 U.S.C. § 2251, face fines and a statutory minimum of 15 years to 30 years maximum in prison.
+A first-time offender convicted of producing child pornography under Title 18 U.S.C. § 2251 faces fines and a statutory minimum of 15 to 30 years in prison.

-Child pornography offenses for transportation (including mailing or shipping), receipt, distribution, and possession with the intent to distribute or sell child pornography offenses each carry a mandatory minimum term of 5 years of imprisonment and a maximum term of 20 years.
+Child pornography offenses for transportation (including mailing or shipping), receipt, distribution, and possession with the intent to distribute or sell child pornography each carries a mandatory minimum term of 5 years' imprisonment and a maximum of 20 years.

-Simple possession of child pornography is punishable by up to 10 years in federal prison, and does not carry a mandatory minimum term of imprisonment.
-If a defendant has a prior federal or state conviction for one or more enumerated sex offenses, the penalty ranges are enhanced.
+Simple possession of child pornography is punishable by up to 10 years in federal prison and has no mandatory minimum.
+If a defendant has a prior federal or state conviction for one or more enumerated sex offenses, the penalty may be enhanced.

 Federal sentencing guidelines provide for higher sentences based on the number of images possessed or distributed, whether the victims were 12 years of age or younger, whether the material is "sadistic," and other factors.